-Office of the Arizona Secretary of State, which oversees election services and public records.
+Office of the Arizona Secretary of State, which oversees election

-See Secretary of State.
 See OSS.

 OST

 Office of the Arizona State Treasurer.
 The OST serves as the State's bank, fiduciary agency and investment manager.

 other budgetary resources

 In Federal accounting terminology, other budgetary resources include new borrowing authority, contract authority, and spending authority from offsetting collections provided by Congress in an appropriations act or other legislation, or unobligated balances of budgetary resources made available in previous legislation, to incur obligations and make outlays.